mimiyin/choreographic-interventions-s19/README.md

    * Complete [Chapter 3.4-3.5](https://docs.google.com/document/d/16GRMBthdGza-gdJMk5kWmJ7YWrDQK6pNZM6FWhlyQhw/edit?usp=sharing) of the Workbook on Terrains
    * Think about what you'd like to work with for your Final Project?
 What concepts from this class?
 What concepts from outside of this class?

-***
+### Assignment: Playground
+   * Create an space to interact with as the first step towards your final project.

-## Project Development: Weeks 9, 10, 11
+## Project Development: Weeks 8, 9, 10, 11

-Workshop and user-test final project ideas.
+Workshop final projects.

 ## Showing: Week 12